sofia-hq/sofia/tools/base-image/README.md

 ## Tracing and Elastic APM

-SOFIA base image supports distributed tracing using OpenTelemetry and can export traces to Elastic APM.
+Nomos base image supports distributed tracing using OpenTelemetry and can export traces to Elastic APM.

 To enable tracing, set the following environment variables: